cv007/C-PlusPlus-Peripheral-Style/README.md

 };
 ```
 **Finally, put the Pin class to use.
-Create a Pin using the info we want (which pin, and its _on_ state).
+Create a Pin instance using the info we want (which pin from the mcu available PINS::PIN enum, and its _on_ state).
 Now access to any of the class functions are available.**
 ```
 /*---------------------------------------------------------------------
     main